JuliaLang/www.julialang.org/downloads/index.md

 The [Windows README](https://github.com/JuliaLang/julia/blob/master/README.windows.md) contains information on dependencies.

-Uninstallation is performed by deleting the extracted directory.
-If you would also like to remove your preferences files, they can be found in your user directory at `%APPDATA%/julia`; this is typically expanded to `%USERHOME%/Application Data/Roaming/julia`.
+Uninstallation is performed by deleting the extracted directory and the packages directory in `%HOME%/.julia`.
+If you would also like to remove your preferences files, remove `%HOME%/.juliarc.jl` and `%HOME%/.julia_history`.

 ## OS X